 Representation of petitioner in IPR proceedings challenging a patent concerning LCD driver circuits.

 Representation of petitioner in an IPR proceeding and a PGR proceeding challenging patents concerning methods for manufacturing nickel titanium endodontic instruments.
-The PTAB found all challenged claims of two related patents in the IPR and PGR proceedings invalid on multiple grounds.
-Both decisions are currently on appeal to the Federal Circuit.
+The PTAB found all challenged claims of two related patents in the IPR and PGR proceedings unpatentable on multiple grounds.
+The Federal Circuit affirmed the IPR final determination of unpatentability.
+The Patent Owner withdrew its initial appeal of the PGR decision, resulting in a final judgment that all challenged claims of the other patent were also unpatentable.

 Representation of patent owner in IPR proceeding concerning claims directed vibratory screening machines and associated screens used in the mining, and oil and gas drilling industries.
 Proceeding terminated on the eve of the PTAB hearing after favorable settlement that included admission of validity.